chris-youn/tutorfy-website/README.md

 ## Shop Page Functionalities:

-- Users can add products to a shopping cart, proceed to checkout.
+- Users can select from a variety of tutoring sessions to purchase.
-- users can select how many one-time classes they would like to purchase or if they would like to purchase a subscription.
-- the checkout cart is able update its current information to what the user adds to their cart.
+- The checkout/cart is able update its current information to what the user adds to their cart.

 ## Administration Module: